YihaoTancn/pvEBayes/README.md

 for fitting these models to the spontaneous reporting system (SRS) frequency tables, extracting summaries, performing hyperparameter tuning, and generating graphical summaries (eye plots and heatmaps) for signal detection and signal strength estimation.
+The package does not perform SRS frequency table preprocessing, such as raw individual case safety reports (ICSRs) aggregrating.
+These steps should be handled before using `pvEBayes`.

 **Spontaneous Reporting System (SRS) Table**: An drug safety SRS dataset catalogs AE reports on *I* AE rows across *J* drug columns.
 Let ${N_{ij}}$ denote the number of reported cases for the *i*-th AE and the *j*-th drug, where ${i = 1,..., I}$ and ${j = 1,..., J}$.

-**Empirical Bayes modeling for disproportionality analysis**:
+**Empirical Bayes modeling for SRS data mining**:

   - Model each AE-drug count as
   $N_{ij} \sim \text{Poisson}(\lambda_{ij} E_{ij})$, $N_{ij} = 0, 1, 2, \dots$